 To the west of I-35, there is no water tower.
 There are no freshly built developments and new businesses.
 There is no talk of transformation.
 Instead, there is the stark land surrounding County Road 305.
 There is a park with a small community center, flanked by two emerald-green baseball fields.
-There is a simple memorial plaque, white lettering etched into sepia-toned granite, and a semicircular entrance ringed by twenty-seven trees.
+There is a simple memorial plaque, white lettering etched into sepia-toned granite, and a semicircular entrance ringed by trees – 27 of them.
 Most of all, there is the ever-present memory of the day nature conspired to wipe 50 homes and 27 of Jarrell’s mothers, fathers, children, friends and neighbors from the face of the Earth.

-The morning of May 27, 1997 broke much the same as any other Tuesday during late spring.
-In Jarrell the mercury rose to 79 degrees before the sun had even begun to break the horizon and filter through the scattered stands of hackberry, cypress and juniper.
+The morning of May 27, 1997, dawned much the same as any other Tuesday during late spring.
+In Jarrell, the mercury rose to 79 degrees before the sun had even begun to break the horizon and filter through the scattered stands of hackberry, cypress and juniper.
 The air hung heavily, nearly opaque from the stifling humidity.
 The wind offered little relief, as a light southerly breeze only served to bring in more sticky air.
 By midday, dew points across the area skyrocketed to nearly 80 degrees.
 With temperatures approaching 90 degrees, even lifelong residents complained about the brutal conditions.

 The layer of dry air at the mid-levels acted as a capping inversion, inhibiting vertical motion and suppressing thunderstorm development.
 For several days, a persistent onshore flow allowed a vast, moisture-laden airmass to overspread the Texas countryside.
 With no way to disperse its energy through convection, a massive influx of radiation from the late-spring sun had left the tropical airmass seething and boiling.
 Forecasters measure this trapped energy in terms of CAPE, or Convective Available Potential Energy.
 A CAPE of 500 j/kg is adequate to ignite thunderstorms, while values of 2,000 j/kg or more indicate extreme instability.
 Early in the afternoon, conditions over much of eastern and central Texas produced CAPE values of more than 5,500 j/kg.
 At Temple, 25 miles northeast of Jarrell, surface observations indicated an incredible 6,840 j/kg.